speech4j/content-service/README.md

  ```
 ## Running DB Migration
 * `./gradlew diffChangeLog` - generate a file with differences between the current db schema and persist entities
-* `make migration MIGRATION_LABEL="log-version"` - generate diff file and include it in changelog-master.yaml